-The ADAAA Coordinator should consider whether one or more grievances on a given issue indicates the need for changes or reviews in CDJFS policies and/or practices, or reflect intervening changes in rules, regulations or law and if so, take necessary and appropriate steps to address same, including implementing changes in policy or practices.
+need for changes or reviews of CDJFS/OMJ policies and/or practices, or reflect intervening changes in rules, regulations or law and if so, take necessary and appropriate steps to address same, including implementing changes in policy or practices.

-An individual's decision to file a complaint with the ADAAA Coordinator does not replace the individual's right to request a hearing in accordance with Division 5101:6 of the Administrative Code.
+An individual's decision to file a grievance with the ADAAA Coordinator does not replace the individual's right to request a hearing in accordance with Division 5101:6 of the Administrative Code.